🎮 Reinforcement Learning¶

 -

-This paper proposes the Adaptive Instruction Composition (AIC) framework, which employs Neural Thompson Sampling to adaptively select attack instructions from the combinatorial space of crowdsourced harmful queries and jailbreak strategies, jointly optimizing attack success rate (ASR) and diversity.
-AIC achieves substantial improvements over existing methods on HarmBench.
+The Adaptive Instruction Composition (AIC) framework is proposed, utilizing Neural Thompson Sampling to adaptively select attack instructions within a combinatorial space of crowdsourced harmful queries and jailbreak tactics.
+By simultaneously optimizing attack success rate and diversity, it significantly outperforms existing methods on Harmbench.

 -